Q: What is the restriction on motor specification?

 Q: Can we make changes in the bot during the event?

-This is strictly prohibited and can lead to disqualification that is completely under the discretion of Team Robotix.
+This is strictly prohibited and can lead to a disqualification that is completely under the discretion of Team Robotix.

 Q: Can we repair the bot if it gets damaged during the event?